bajuwa/ComicCompiler/README.md

 **Shorthand:** -h [number]
 **Longhand:** --min-height-per-page [number]
 **Default:** 5000
 The minimum allowed pixel height per page.
-When combining images, the script will not start looking for 'whitespace' until it has first hit this height requirement.
+When combining images, the script will not start looking for a breakpoint until it has first hit this height requirement.

 ### Input File Name Prefix
 **Shorthand:** -i [text]